coleifer/huey/docs/api.rst

         can specify ``blocking=True``.
 This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
-If the ``timeout`` is reached before the result is ready, a :py:class:`HueyException` exception will be raised.
+If the ``timeout`` is reached before the result is ready, a :py:class:`ResultTimeout` exception will be raised.

         .. note:: Instead of calling ``.get()``, you can simply call the :py:class:`Result` object directly.
 Both methods accept the same